D12922007/NTU_ADL_Team11_Final/README.md

 The figure shows the overall architecture of the Bible Chatbot and Scenario Generation Model.
 ![plot](./Figure/overall_fig.png)

-The figure shows the text generation Chabot Architecture.
+The figure shows the text generation Chabot Architecture in first stage.
 ![plot](./Figure/Chatbot.png)

-The figure shows the text generation Chabot Architecture.
+The figure shows the Image generation Architecture in second stage.
 ![plot](./Figure/Generation.png)